-When I search for my name (Bijit Sharma) on Google, on the first page I find a total of 11 links.
+When I search for my name on Google, on the first page I find total 11 links.
 Let me list them down for you to get a better understanding of what I am saying.

-If you check this out, the results may shuffle with time depending upon your geographical location.
+These results may shuffle with time depending upon your geographical location.
 But the main scenario will be the same.
 The results obtained for the first page clearly show that pages linked to me appear more than anyone else.
-It doesn’t mean that I spend quality time on each site, although I log into Facebook 20 times a day, I use Twitter 10 times a day, GooglePlus once a day; I open my Bloggers.com only when I receive any notification and I haven’t logged into my SlideShare account for the past 5 months.
-Also, now I don’t find time to visit Pinterest since pinning eats up a lot of time and also I have not been uploading any new videos on YouTube.
+It doesn’t mean that I spend quality time on each site, although I log into Facebook 20 times a day, I use Twitter 10 times a day, GooglePlus once a day; I open my Bloggers.com only when I receive any notification and I haven’t logged into my SlideShare account for the past 6 months.
+Also, now I don’t find time to visit Pinterest since pinning consumes a lot of time and also I have not been uploading any new videos on YouTube.

 Now let me tell you what the results on the second and third pages are.
 Out of the 10 search results on the second page, 7 link to me, prominent among them being a YouTube link, my Rediff page, my indiblogger profile, digg profile and Quora profile.
-The third page links to me via 6 results, prominent among them being a link to my picasa web album, YouTube links, my StumbleUpon profile and the About Me
+The third page links to me via 6 search results, prominent among them being a link to my picasa web album, YouTube links, my StumbleUpon profile and the About Me page on this blog.